ming-suhi/djs-commando/README.md

 ## B. Creating a Command
 Start creating a command by making a file inside a designated folder.
 File name doesn't need to be command name.
 Require the needed command class from `@ming-suhi/djs-commando`.
 Command classes include
 `Command`, `Subcommand`, `SubcommandGroup`, `UserCommand` and `MessageCommand`.
 To create a command class make a new instance of the chosen class and set its properties.
-Finally for command to be handled by the package, export it with `module.exports`.
-Files directly under the chosen folder should only export top commands(Command, UserCommand, MessageCommand) Do not export command options such as Subcommand and SubcommandGroup(command options will be discussed below).
+Finally for command to be handled by the package, export it with `module.exports`. `module.exports` only top commands(Command, UserCommand, MessageCommand) not command options such as Subcommand and SubcommandGroup(command options will be discussed below).

 ```js
 const { Command } = require('@ming-suhi/djs-commando');